iotaledger/HyperledgerFabric-IOTA-Connector/README.md

 ![image](https://user-images.githubusercontent.com/18738760/69976811-e818c000-1529-11ea-9f7b-dcece5f14ff8.png)

-Sending Payments
+## Sending Payments
 Supply chain projects might benefit from the built-in payment solution, where payments for certain services and goods can be sent between supply chain participants.
 One possible use case could be when retailers or end consumers send payments to the producers, logistics and fulfillment providers for the ordered assets.
 Since none of the Hyperledger projects support cryptocurrency or any other type of payments, IOTA connector can be used to perform fee-less payments between participants at the moment where a smart contract confirms successful transaction.
-To send payment using the IOTA wallet, you will need to store wallet seed and keyIndex on the ledger.
-Seed is used to initiate a transaction, and keyIndex is specific for IOTA implementation and represents the index of the current wallet address, which holds the tokens.
+To send payment using the IOTA wallet, you will need to store wallet `seed` and `keyIndex` on the ledger. `Seed` is used to initiate a transaction, and `keyIndex` is specific for IOTA implementation and represents the index of the current `wallet address`, which holds the tokens.
 After every outgoing payment transaction, the remaining tokens are transferred to the next address in order to prevent double-spending.
-The index of the new address (called remainderAddress) should be stored on the ledger and used for the next outgoing payment.
+The index of the new address (called `remainderAddress`) should be stored on the ledger and used for the next outgoing payment.
 Incoming payments do not trigger address or index change.
 In the example, we will maintain only one wallet for outgoing payments.
 This wallet will be assigned to the retailer, who is the end consumer of the asset in this supply chain project.
 The payment will be sent to the previous asset holder each time the holder is changed, which indicates asset movement towards the end consumer.
 In other words, once a producer prepares a container for shipment and transfer it over to a freight forwarder, the retailer will pay to the producer in IOTA tokens.
 Then, once a freight forwarder delivers the container to the next destination, the retailer will transfer IOTA tokens to pay for this service.
 All possible participants in this sample of a supply chain project are defined upon initialisation of the ledger.
 For simplicity, we assume that there is only one participant with the role of “Producer”, “Shipper” and so on.
 ![image](https://user-images.githubusercontent.com/18738760/69976831-f1099180-1529-11ea-89c5-981cf0f36ff9.png)